Sue Brown#576

 Practice Notes

-This Practice note aims to provide an overview of the key features of Stage 2 and 3 of the Pre-Action Protocol for Low Value Road Traffic Accident (RTA) claims (from 31 July 2013) together with a review of the recent County Court decisions and their practical implications for those using the portal.
+This Practice Note aims to provide a practical overview of the key features of Stage 2 and 3 of the Pre-Action Protocol for Low Value Personal Injury Claims in Road Traffic Accidents together with a review of the most significant case law and their practical implications for those using the online portal.

 Noise-induced hearing loss claims—summary of changes in the law since 1963